 Follow us: @travelsafety on Twitter | worldnomads on Facebook almost 7 years ago

 I spent a few weeks in Bolivia and was also petrified of taking taxis because of hearing the same stories.
 I always asked the restaurant or hotel to call me one as they had the numbers of legitimate taxi companies and drivers.
 When I liked a particular driver, I got their business card and used him for subsequent trips and to the airport.
 Also, be sure to insist on them turning on the meter unless you are happy with the negotiated trip costs BEFORE you get in the cab.
 Asking the hotel/restaurant host for an approximate range of fare is also helpful (I sometimes use the line of protest "50?!
-I paid 40 to get here." about 5 years agoAnswered by tunnsey via WorldNomads.com
+I paid 40 to get here." over 5 years agoAnswered by tunnsey via WorldNomads.com